 - nausea or vomiting

-- sensitivity to lights or sounds
+- sensitivity to lights, sounds, or smells

 - a stuffy or runny nose

 - redness or tearing up of the eyes